 Students are expected to arrive to class each day prepared to participate.

 This means you should:

-- complete the homework assignment BEFORE the class it is due. - work cooperatively with others on in-class group assignments. - take detailed notes on material presented in class. - come to class with the necessary materials: homework, notebook/binder, pen/pencil, and calculator (scientific or graphing).
+• complete the homework assignment BEFORE the class it is due.

+- work cooperatively with others on in-class group assignments. - take detailed notes on material presented in class. - come to class with the necessary materials: homework, notebook/binder, pen/pencil, and graphing calculator (TI 84 recommended).
 Your textbook may remain at home.